quintel/documentation/docs/contrib/hybrid-offshore-hub.md

 - max_consumption_price = 30.0
 ```

-In addition, `hydrogen` attributes are required:
+In addition for the electrolyser, `hydrogen` merit attributes are required:

 * `group`: The name of the profile to be used to shape the hourly load from the producer.
 * `type`: Always set to `producer`.